MicrosoftEdge/A11y/README.md

 directory of the project with the name "scores.csv".

 ## Testing your site
 It's possible to use A11y to automate testing of your site as well.
-A sample project is included on the site_testing branch.

-### Test files
-The sample test page is included in this repo on the site_testing branch.
-It's possible (and better) to have your sites in another location.
-Just change the constructor call to to the TestStrategy class passing in the base URL where your test files are located.
+To understand how to do this view the [site testing documentation](https://github.com/MicrosoftEdge/A11y/tree/site_testing).

 ### Pass and failure conditions
 The TestData.cs file contains the logic of the tests and an explanation of the built-in